bioidiap/bob.db.cbsr_nir_vis_2/README.rst

 In this package, we design a speaker recognition protocol that uses a **small subset of the english audio files** (only 6561 files) belonging to **30 speakers** randomly selected.
 This subset is split into three equivalent parts: Training (10 speakers), Development (10 speakers) and Test (10 speakers) sets.

-This package serves as a toy example of speaker recognition database while testing `xbob.speaker_recognition`_.
+This package serves as a toy example of speaker recognition database while testing `xbob.spkrec`_.

-The `xbob.speaker_recognition`_  is developed at Idiap during its participation to the `NIST SRE 2012 evaluation`_.
+The `xbob.spkrec`_  is developed at Idiap during its participation to the `NIST SRE 2012 evaluation`_.
 If you use this package and/or its results, please cite the following
 publications:

 1. The original paper presented at the NIST SRE 2012 workshop::